Manifest (transportation)

-Vessels are under no legal obligation to carry a manifest and, indeed, it is only necessary for neutral vessels in a time of war.
+Vessels are under no legal obligation to carry a manifest, and indeed is only necessary for neutral vessels in times of war.

 Cargo manifest versus bill of lading

 A cargo manifest and a bill of lading may carry similar information and the concepts are not always clearly distinguished.
 In some cases, a single document may serve both purposes.
 In general, a bill of lading serves as a legal instrument focusing on and documenting such issues as ownership, whereas a cargo manifest is often more concerned with physical aspects of the cargo, such as weight and size.
 When the cargo is being shipped by several different shipping companies on the same vessel, there will usually be separate bills of lading for each company, but only a single consolidated cargo manifest.
 On the other hand, if the cargo contains dangerous goods, there may be a separate dangerous cargo manifest.
 A manifest can be exchanged for commercial purposes, for example the freight manifest exchanged between two liner agents in the departure and the arrival ports.
 The manifest can also be prepared for regulatory purposes, specifically the customs manifest which needs to be sent to customs when arriving in the first port in a country.
 The difference in information on the customs manifest and the freight manifest is usually marginal, but the legal status of the two documents is completely different.